Guides4Homeowners

 2. With gloves use a spray bottle or a sponge soaked in the mix and just dab the bleach on the effected area

-Remove Mold With Baking Soda:
+Remove Mould With Baking Soda:

 The natural & safe method of getting rid of bleach.
 It’s effective if you are worried about bleach being too harmful or corrosive, if you have pets or young kids.
-It also does a great job at removing the smell of mold completely.
+It also does a great job at removing the smell of mould completely.

 1. Add a quarter of a table spoon of baking soda to a spray bottle